Call for Papers

 Types of sessions

-By EAA policy, each individual is limited to one personal appearance on the program as a presenting author.
-This policy implies that an author can submit and present only one paper.
-However this author can always be a co-author of other submitted papers.
+As a consolidated EAA policy, each individual is limited to one personal appearance on the programme as a presenting author.
+This policy precludes acceptance of papers for more than one presentation, but a presenter can always be a non-presenting co-author on additional papers.

-A full paper is a completely scholarly research report that could reasonably be submitted for publication in a public working paper data base such as SSRN.
+A full paper is a complete scholarly research report that could reasonably be submitted for publication in a public working paper data base such as SSRN.

-Papers can only be submitted electronically via this website (please see the page “Online Paper Submission” and follow the instructions).
+Papers can only be submitted electronically via this website (please see the page “submission” and follow the instructions on the on-line submission pages).
+Abstracts will be included in the congress book, so they should not exceed 1.500 characters.

 Papers received by postal mail, fax or in writing will not be considered.